achenxu/BusinessAnalytics/README.md

   - Lecture 3: More on R and statistical learning.
   - Lab 2:
   - Lecture 4: Assessing model accuracy.
 Bias-variance tradeoff

-  Content:
-    - The four V’s of big data/data science
-    - Analytics and data science jobs: “By 2018, the US could face a shortage of up to 190.000 workers with analytical skills” McKinsey

 * Week 3.
 (Aug 10) Regression for prediction.
 Ch3 (Rob)
   [Souhaib away]